libmir/blog/_posts/2016-09-23-glas-gemm-benchmark.md

 Due to its simple and generic architecture it can be easily configured for new targets.

 ### Acknowledgements
-Andrei Alexandrescu, Martin Nowak, Johan Engelen, Ali Çehreli.
+Andrei Alexandrescu, Martin Nowak, Johan Engelen, Ali Çehreli, Joseph Rushton Wakeling.